andruiman/json-coq/json-mapping.md

 # Brief introduction

 The json manipulation algorithms are presented below.
-The task seems one of the important when representing data in different schemes for systems which work with the data but in different formats.
+The task seems one of the important when representing data in different schemes for systems which work with the same data but in different formats.
-The bidirectional approach is used that is when we need to support the mapping from side to side and opposite on instant way.
+The bidirectional approach is used that is when we need to support the mapping from one side to another and back instantly.

 # Json scheme